NVIDIA-Merlin/HugeCTR/notebooks/README.md

    HugeCTR is written in CUDA/C++ and wrapped to Python using Pybind11.
 The C++ output will not display in Notebook cells unless you run the Python script in a command line manner.

 ## Notebook List

-The notebooks are located within the container and can be found here: `/hugectr/notebooks`.
+The notebooks are located within the container and can be found in the `/hugectr/notebooks` directory.

-For notebooks of SparseOperationKit, please refer to [sparse_operation_kit/notebooks/](../sparse_operation_kit/notebooks/ReadMe.md)

 Here's a list of notebooks that you can run:
 - [ecommerce-example.ipynb](ecommerce-example.ipynb): Explains how to train and inference with the eCommerce dataset.